-- Safe and effective use of knives and saws
+- Safe and effective use of sharp tools; knives and saws

-- Finding and making water safe to drink
+- Finding water and making it safe to drink

 - Health and safety considerations